Imaginarydesign/imaginarydesign.co.uk/about.md

 in-nav: true
 ---

-I’m Adam Koniuszewski, and I am designer/frond-end developer.
-I live in Manchester with my wife, Ruth, and my 2 daughters, Florence(4) and Magdalena(1).
+I’m Adam, a designer/frond-end dev from Manchester.

+I love a challenge; the more complex the better.
+For me there is nothing more rewarding than taking a complicated problem, breaking it down and delivering a beautifully simple solution.

+With many years of experience both in an agency environment and as a self employed freelancer, I have designed, developed and managed a wide range of web projects.
+This has been conducted in a variety of teams and environments from small websites for local businesses to multi million pound e-commerce websites.

 Ultimately, all of my work is all about helping businesses grow through design and code.
 That means I spend my time designing (websites, web apps, branding materials), coding, responding to support requests and meeting clients.

+I live in Manchester with my wife, Ruth, and my 2 daughters, Florence(5) and Magdalena(2).

 ### What hardware do you use?